ankit7540/IntensityCalbr/PythonModule/determine_C0_C1_correction/README.md

-                         Ramanshift = vector, the x-axis in relative wavenumbers laser_nm = scalar, the laser wavelength in nanometers wl_spectra = broadband whitelight spectra (1D or 2D) norm_pnt =  normalization point (corrections will be set to unity at this point
+                         Ramanshift = vector, the x-axis in relative wavenumbers laser_nm = scalar, the laser wavelength in nanometers wl_spectra = broadband whitelight spectra (1D or 2D) norm_pnt =  scalar, normalization point (corrections will be set to unity at this point
           OPTIONAL PARAMETERS
                          mask = vector, mask wave for selecting specific region to fit